 The following selection from the new textbook discusses each reference on the above two paragraphs and includes an exegesis of the literal sense of the Scriptural passage as well as a Pastoral reflection from the Fathers of the Church.
 The following excerpt, reprinted by permission of the author, is from Chapter Two of his text, "The Celebration of the Christian Mystery: What does the word Liturgy mean?"
-The following Biblical references refer to CCC paragraphs 1069-1070, and include three passages - Acts 13:1-3, Second Corinthians 9:10-15, and the Letter to the Hebrews 8:1-7.
+The following Biblical references include three passages - Acts 13:1-3, Second Corinthians 9:10-15, and the Letter to the Hebrews 8:1-7.

 "1 Now in the Church at Antioch there were prophets and teachers, Barnabas, Simeon who was called Niger,

 Lucius of Cyrene, Manaen a member of the court of Herod the tetrarch, and Saul.